Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

 We note that in practice, in order to benefit from the improved iteration complexity of the noisy Newton algorithm, one should be able to assess whether the initial condition $\|\nabla\mathcal{L}_n(\theta^{(k)})\|_2\leq \frac{\tau_1^2}{L}$ is met.
 If this condition fails to hold, the algorithm can diverge, as illustrated in Section~\ref{SecPractical}.
 We note that this is analogous to the well-known behavior of Newton's method.
 This drawback has been addressed in the literature by backtracking, but even that analysis relies on strong convexity \cite[Ch.
 9.5]{boydandvanderberghe2004}.
-In the context of differential privacy, there is no obvious counterpart of backtracking, since this technique involves evaluating the objective function at various candidate iterates.
-We propose an alternative solution in Section~\ref{SecPractical}.
+We present a private implementation of backtracking line search in Appendix \ref{AppBacktrack}.
+In the context of differential privacy, this backtracking implementation consumes additional privacy budget.
+In Section~\ref{SecPractical}, we present an alternative approach which comes at no additional privacy cost.

 Finally, as in the case of Corollary~\ref{CorNGD}, it follows directly from Theorem \ref{thm:NNewton} and standard M-estimation theory that the noisy Newton algorithm leads to $\mu$-GDP estimators that are $\sqrt{n}$-consistent and asymptotically normally distributed.